jackyhuynh/MyPythonKB/source/Fundamental/10_ReviewSevenToTen/README.md

 ## I. Object-Oriented Programming (OOP) Concepts

-1. Mutator methods are also known as: What is their purpose in a class?
+1. Mutator methods are also known as: What is their purpose in a class? setter methods
+   - They are used to set or update the value of an object's attributes.
-2. Which method is automatically called when you pass an object as an argument to the print function?
+2. Which method is automatically called when you pass an object as an argument to the print function? - __str__ method
+   - This method returns a string representation of the object, which is used by the print function.
-3. What can be thought of as a self-contained unit that consists of data attributes and the methods that operate on the data attributes?
+3. What can be thought of as a self-contained unit that consists of data attributes and the methods that operate on the data attributes? - A class
-4. The procedures that an object performs are called?
+4. The procedures that an object performs are called? - Methods
+   - Methods are functions defined within a class that operate on the data attributes of the class.
-5. What does the acronym UML stand for?
+5. What does the acronym UML stand for? - Unified Modeling Language
+   - UML is a standardized modeling language used to visualize the design of a system.
-6. Which section in the UML holds the list of the class's data attributes?
+6. Which section in the UML holds the list of the class's data attributes? - Attributes section
+   - This section lists the data attributes of the class, including their types and visibility (public, private, etc.).
-7. What type of programming contains class definitions?
+7. What type of programming contains class definitions? - Object-oriented programming (OOP)
+   - OOP is a programming paradigm that uses classes and objects to structure code.
-8. How do you create an object named worker_joey from a Worker class?
+8. How do you create an object named worker_joey from a Worker class? - worker_joey = Worker()
+   - This statement creates an instance of the Worker class and assigns it to the variable worker_joey.
 9. Practice: Write a setter/mutator method and a getter/accessor method for a private _book_title attribute within a Book class.

 ## II.
 Data Structures: Lists

-1. Which method or operator can be used to concatenate lists?
+1. Which method or operator can be used to concatenate lists? - The `+` operator or the `extend()` method
+   - The `+` operator combines two lists into one, while `extend()` appends elements from one list to another.
-2. Which method can be used to place an item at a specific index in a list?
+2. Which method can be used to place an item at a specific index in a list? - The `insert(index, item)` method
+   - This method inserts an item at the specified index in the list, shifting subsequent elements to the right.
-3. When working with multiple sets of data, one would typically use a(n):
+3. When working with multiple sets of data, one would typically use a(n): - Nested List
 4. What will be the value of number after number = range(0, 9, 2) executes?
 5. Given my_string = '03/07/2018' and list_strip = my_string.split('/'), what will list_strip reference?
 6. Analyze the following code: